I often recommend creatine supplements to my clients for muscle growth.

 Does Creatine Cause Constipation And Bloating?

-Yes, creatine can cause constipation and bloating.
+Yes, creatine supplements can cause constipation, bloating and weight gain for some users.

-Basically, creatine pulls water from the stomach and bowels, causing constipation and bloating.
+Creatine pulls water from the stomach and bowels, causing constipation and bloating.

 Does The Type Matter?